-(1) Purpose: These rules establish public contract exemptions that may be used by the Department without the Department making and approving additional findings of fact pursuant to ORS 279.015(2)(a) and (b), except where an exemption expressly requires such additional findings.
+(1) Purpose.
+These rules establish public contract exemptions that may be used by DAS Central Purchasing without the Division making and approving additional findings of fact pursuant to ORS 279.015(2)(a) and (b), except where an exemption expressly requires such additional findings.
 These rules are for use by:

-(a) The Department;
+(a) DAS Central Purchasing;